psf/black/docs/usage_and_configuration/the_basics.md

 A regular expression that matches files and directories that should be excluded on recursive searches.
 An empty value means no paths are excluded.
 Use forward slashes for directories on all platforms (Windows, too).
-Defaults to excluding all paths listed in `.gitignore`.
-Changing this value will override the default.
+By default, Black also ignores all paths listed in `.gitignore`.
+Changing this value will override all default exclusions.

 #### `--extend-exclude`

-Like `--exclude`, but adds additional files and directories on top of the default `.gitignore` values instead of overriding them.
+Like `--exclude`, but adds additional files and directories on top of the default values instead of overriding them.

 #### `--force-exclude`